antony-a1/ivory/doc/dictionary.md

    Always import into the internal thrift format.

-   Support update vs override. i.e. should the imported dictionary totally supersede the current one, or should it be merged with the curent one.
+   Support update vs override. i.e. should the imported dictionary totally supersede the current one, or should it be merged with the current one.